Huxyshuu/RC-R2D2-ESP32/README.md

 - The head turns well with the current setup but creates a lot of noise from the edge of the head hitting the bearings.
 Removing the bearings from the torso and lifting the head up from the center beam in a rigid way might improve this.
 - The middle leg is also attached to the torso in a rather silly way as well as having the caster wheel which makes the turning and climbing small bumps hard.

+### Thank you
+As with most "great" things, they are rarely done alone, so thank you to everyone who helped me and kept me company with this project.

+Merihelinä Larimo

+Paavo Miettinen

+Szilard Papp

+Johannes Malinen

+❤️